xgli411/MRAMMAEH/README.md

 # Multi-Scale Sensing and Multi-Dimensional Feature Enhancement for Surface Defect Detection of Hot-rolled Steel Strip
 ## Introduction
-Here is the paper we will publish "Multi-Scale Sensing and Multi-Dimensional Feature Enhancement for Surface Defect Detection of Hot-rolled".
+Here is the paper we will publish "Multi-Scale Sensing and Multi-Dimensional Feature Enhancement for Surface Defect Detection of Hot-rolled steel strip".

 Please refer to the upcoming paper for more information.This repo is based on PyTorch.